How to Check if User is Logged In WordPress (PHP Function)

 };

-Additionally, you can target a specific capability of a user.
+You can also target a specific capability instead of a whole role.

 This is useful if you have created custom roles on your site.
-There are plenty of WordPress capabilities to target your if statement.
-For example, manage_options is good for targeting admins while edit_posts is good for targeting editors.
+There are plenty of WordPress capabilities to target in your if statement.
+For example, manage_options is good for targeting admins, while edit_posts is good for targeting editors.

 <?php